 There are two buses from Tel Aviv to Jerusalem:

-Bus 480 runs from Tel Aviv’s Arlozoroff Bus Terminal (also known as the Tel Aviv 2000 Terminal, in the forecourt of the Tel Aviv Central Train Station).
-This is more convenient for many people – you dont have to navigate the Tel Aviv Central Bus Station (which was, until 2010 the largest bus station in the world!), and it connects very easily with the train if you’re travelling from the north of the country.
+Runs from Tel Aviv’s Arlozorov Bus Terminal (the Tel Aviv 2000 Terminal, next to the Tel Aviv Central Train Station).
+This is more convenient for many people – you don’t have to navigate the Tel Aviv Central Bus Station (which was, until 2010, the largest bus station in the world!).
+It connects very easily with the train if you’re traveling from the north of the country.
 It is clearly marked with signs saying ‘bus to Jerusalem’.

-If you’re coming from downtown Tel Aviv you can go to either the Central Bus Station or Arlozoroff Terminal – check our guide to using the bus in Tel Aviv for more information about local buses).
+If you are coming from downtown Tel Aviv you can go to either the Central Bus Station or Arlozoroff Terminal – check our guide to using the bus in Tel Aviv for more information about local buses.

-The reverse bus routes from Jerusalem to Tel Aviv have the same numbers as from Tel Aviv to Jerusalem and both leave from neighboring platforms in the Jerusalem Central Bus Station.
+The reverse bus routes from Jerusalem to Tel Aviv have the same numbers as from Tel Aviv to Jerusalem.
+Both leave from neighboring platforms in the Jerusalem Central Bus Station.

 Bus route 405 leaves from platform 315, route 480 leaves from platform 316.